User experience (UX) is a significant factor when designing a WordPress site that converts traffic into leads and sales.

 - And more

-Another popular and helpful WordPress plugin you can use to build an accessible website is WP Accessibility.
-This tool lets you remove unnecessary attributes that can confuse screen readers.
+Another popular and helpful WordPress plugin you can use to fix some common accessibility problems on your website is WP Accessibility.

 - Add labels to form fields

 - Add post titles to “read more” links so they won’t be ambiguous

 - Enable skip links if there are none coded in the theme